Reino Kangasmäki

 Reino Kalervo Kangasmäki (2 July 1916 – 26 September 2010) was a journalist and a Greco-Roman wrestler from Finland.
-He won a bronze medal in the flyweight class at the 1948 Olympics, his only major international tournament.
-At the national championships Kangasmäki placed third in 1943 and second in 1947.
+He won a bronze medal in the flyweight class at the 1948 Summer Olympics, his only major international tournament.
+At national championships Kangasmäki placed third in 1943 and second in 1947.

 Kangasmäki was born in a family of a lumberjack.
 He started training in wrestling around 1935 and retired in 1951.
 In 1953, he started as a journalist for the newspaper Kansan Ääni, and eventually became its chief editor.